 4. How much climate pollution does a data centre create?

 Most of the climate pollution from data centres comes from the electricity they use, and along their supply chains.
 The emissions from energy use depend on a centre’s size, location, and energy efficiency.
 For example, a data centre in a state with a high share of renewables like Tasmania, the ACT or South Australia, will generally have lower emissions than one in states that rely more on coal and gas.
-Some data centres are also cutting their climate pollution (and their power bills) by making or purchasing clean power.
+Some data centres are also cutting their climate pollution (and their power bills) by installing their own solar or purchasing clean power.

 What are the climate impacts of using AI?